Summer Programs FAQ

 We strongly discourage CED Summer Program students from working during their participation in our on-campus programs.
 This is because our on-campus summer programs run on a full-time schedule.
 Further, homework and class preparation are required, as well as a student’s full commitment.

+We recommend international students check for financial funding opportunities offered through their home country.
 International students might be able to apply for funds in their home college/university.
 Many countries have their own options, such as foundations that may offer financial support for international exchange and university visits.
 We encourage you to research online or through your college/university for potential funding opportunities.

-In rare circumstances, exceptions to the financial support application deadline can be made if there are still funds available and depending on the personal circumstances of the student.
+In rare circumstances, exceptions to the financial support application deadline can be made IF there are still funds available and depending on the personal circumstances of the student.
 Contact the CED Summer Program of your choice with further questions.

 Course Credit